Flat pairing and generalized Cheeger-Simons characters

 \section{Introduction}

 Let us consider the ordinary differential cohomology $\hat{H}^{\bullet}$ on a smooth manifold $X$ \cite{HS}.
-The group $\hat{H}^{n}(X)$ is canonically isomorphic to the group of the Cheeger-Simons differential characters of degree $n-1$.
-An element of the latter is a couple $(\chi, \omega)$, where $\chi$ is an $\mathbb{R}/\mathbb{Z}$-valued group morphism defined on the smooth $(n-1)$-cycles of $X$ (whose exponential is the holonomy), and $\omega$ is an integral $n$-form on $X$ (the curvature) such that, on a $p$-boundary $\partial D$, one has:
+The group $\hat{H}^{n}(X)$ is canonically isomorphic to the group of the Cheeger-Simons differential characters of degree $n$.
+An element of the latter is a couple $(\chi, \omega)$, where $\chi$ is an $\R/\Z$-valued group morphism defined on the smooth $(n-1)$-cycles of $X$ (whose exponential is the holonomy), and $\omega$ is an integral $n$-form on $X$ (the curvature) such that, on a $p$-boundary $\partial D$, one has:

-In particular, when the class is flat the holonomy only depends on the homology class of the cycle, and actually the flat part of $\hat{H}^{n}(X)$ is canonically isomorphic to $H^{n-1}(X; \mathbb{R}/\mathbb{Z})$.
+In particular, when the class is flat, the holonomy only depends on the homology class of the cycle, and actually the flat part of $\hat{H}^{n}(X)$ is canonically isomorphic to $H^{n-1}(X; \R/\Z)$.

-The aim of the present paper is to generalize this picture to the differential refinement $\hat{h}^{\bullet}$ of any rationally even cohomology theory $h^{\bullet}$, as defined by Hopkins and Singer \cite{HS, Upmeier}.
-We start considering the flat case: a flat differential class of degree $n$ provides a morphism from the homology theory $h_{\bullet}$ to $U(1)$, even if, in general, we cannot consider only classes of degree $n-1$, as we will clarify in the following.
-We thus get a pairing between $h_{\bullet}$ and the flat part of $\hat{h}^{\bullet}$, with values in $U(1)$.
-Then, in order to consider even non-flat classes, we define the differential homology groups $\hat{h}_{\bullet}$.
-We consider the geometrical definition of the homology theory $h_{\bullet}$ dual to $h^{\bullet}$, as described in \cite{Jakob}, and we define a variant of that construction, using a suitable differential extension of cycles and boundaries.
-In this way it is possible to define the holonomy of a differential class as a function from the differential cycles to $U(1)$, such that the value on a trivial cycle only depends on the curvature.
+The aim of the present paper is to generalize this picture to a differential refinement $\hat{h}^{\bullet}$ of any multiplicative cohomology theory $h^{\bullet}$ \cite{Bunke, HS, Upmeier}.
+We start considering the flat case: a differential class of degree $n$ provides a morphism from the homology theory $h_{\bullet}$ to the cohomology ring of the point; we thus get a pairing between $h_{\bullet}$ and the flat part of $\hat{h}^{\bullet}$.
+Then, in order to consider even non-flat classes, we consider the geometrical definition of the homology theory $h_{\bullet}$ dual to $h^{\bullet}$, as described in \cite{Jakob}, and we define a variant of that construction, using a suitable differential extension of cycles and boundaries.
+In this way it is possible to define the the generalized Cheeger-Simons characters as functions from the differential cycles to the cohomology ring of the point, such that the value on a trivial cycle only depends on the curvature.
 In the case of $K$-theory this construction is equivalent to the one defined in \cite{BM}.